-The boron group (also known as the triels) in the periodic table includes the six chemical elements of group 13: boron (B), aluminium (Al), gallium (Ga), indium (In), thallium (Tl), and nihonium (Nh).
-These elements have three valence electrons.
+The boron group, also known as the triels, comprises six elements in the periodic table: boron (B), aluminum (Al), gallium (Ga), indium (In), thallium (Tl), and nihonium (Nh).
+These elements are characterized by having three valence electrons.
+Boron, being the lightest element in the boron group, is a metalloid, while the other elements (excluding nihonium) are classified as post-transition metals.

 group | ⇨ | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 |